OpenwaterHealth/openwater-commons/records/ARCHIVED_REPOS_20260113.md

 **All archived repositories:**
 - Had no commits for 12-18+ months
-- Were confirmed by team as no longer in active use
+- Were confirmed by the team as no longer in active use
-- Were discussed and approved in team meeting
+- Were discussed and approved in the team meeting
 - Remain fully accessible (read-only)
 - Can be unarchived if needed